Increased-confidence adversarial examples for deep learning counter-forensics: Methodology

-We considered two different detection tasks, namely the detection of median filtering (by a 5 $\times$ 5 window) and image resizing (downsampling, by a factor of 0.8).
 Concerning the network architectures used to build the detectors, we considered the network in \cite{bayar2016deep} from Bayar and Stamm (BSnet), and the one in \cite{BCNT18} from Barni and Costanzo \emph{et al.} (BC+net).
-BSnet was originally proposed for standard manipulation detection tasks and it is not very deep (3 convolutional layers, 3 max-pooling layers, and 2 fully connected layers).
-As a main feature of BSnet, the filters of the first layer (with $5 \times 5$ receptive field) are forced to have a high-pass nature, so to extract residual-based features.
-We refer to \cite{bayar2016deep} for more details.
-BC+net was initially proposed for the more difficult task of generic contrast adjustment detection.
-Compared to BSnet, it is much deeper (9 convolutional layers) and no constraint is applied to the first layer.
-Again, we refer to the original paper \cite{BCNT18} for more details.
-We also considered a common network for pattern recognition, that is, the VGG-16 network (VGGnet) \cite{VGG}.
-The architecture considered consists of 13 convolutional layers in total, and, respectively, 1024, 256, and 2 (output) neurons for the three fully connected layers (see \cite{VGG}).
-For a given detection task, we indicate the trained model as $\phi_{\text{Net}}^{\text{DB}}$, where ``Net" indicates the architecture with ``Net" $\in \{\text{BSnet, BC+net,VGGnet}\}$, and ``DB" $\in \{\text{R, V}\}$ the dataset used for training.
+BSnet was originally designed for standard manipulation detection tasks and it is not very deep (3 convolutional layers, 3 max-pooling layers, and 2 fully connected layers).
+As the main feature of BSnet, the filters used in the first layer (with $5 \times 5$ receptive field) are forced to have a high-pass nature, so to extract the residual-based features from images.
+For more details on the network architecture, we refer to \cite{bayar2016deep}.
+As for the BC+net, it was initially proposed for the more difficult task of generic contrast adjustment detection.
+This network is much deeper (9 convolutional layers) than BSnet, and no constraint is applied to the filters used in the network.
+More details can be found in the original paper \cite{BCNT18}.
+In addition to these two networks designed for image forensics tasks, we also considered a common network used for pattern recognition applications, that is, the VGG-16 network (VGGnet) \cite{VGG}.
+The architecture considered consists of 13 convolutional layers in total, and, respectively, 1024, 256, and 2 (output) neurons for the three fully connected layers (see \cite{VGG} for further information).
+The clear notations for the models used in the experiments are given below.
+For a given detection task, we indicate the trained model as $\phi_{\text{Net}}^{\text{DB}}$, where ``Net" indicates the architecture with ``Net" $\in \{\text{BSnet, BC+net, VGGnet}\}$, and ``DB" $\in \{\text{R, V}\}$ is the dataset used for training.

-\section{EXPERIMENTS}
+\section{Experiments}